GabeScott/standard-works-vault/General Conference/1998 April - Living Worthy of the Girl You Will Someday Marry.md

 The girl you marry will take a terrible chance on you.
 She will give her all to the young man she marries.
 He will largely determine the remainder of her life.
 She will even surrender her name to his name.

-As Adam declared in the Garden of Eden: “This is now bone of my bones, and flesh of my flesh. ...
+As Adam declared in the Garden of Eden: “This is now bone of my bones, and flesh of my flesh. …

-“Therefore shall a man leave his father and his mother, and shall cleave unto his wife: and they shall be one flesh” (Gen. 2:23–24).
+“Therefore shall a man leave his father and his mother, and shall cleave unto his wife: and they shall be one flesh” ([[Genesis 2.23|Gen. 2:23–24]][[Genesis 2.24|]]).

 As members of The Church of Jesus Christ of Latter-day Saints, as young men holding the priesthood of God, you have a tremendous obligation toward the girl you marry.
 Perhaps you are not thinking much of that now.
 But the time isn’t far away when you will think of it, and now is the time to prepare for that most important day of your lives when you take unto yourself a wife and companion equal with you before the Lord.